 The conclusion is simple; you give your users what they really want and Google will give you traffic you want.

-The purpose to the Google updates have been to turn the user experience into something great.
+The purpose of the Google updates have been to turn the user experience into something great.
 The websites that used shady SEO tactics to gain traffic have started to fall off the grid, so that leaves room for new websites to jump into the limelight, and there is no reason why it could not be your site.

-Think about this: The website that started with 10x more marketing dollars than you and dominated the market with purchased backlinks, outsourced articles and cornered keywords and keywords phrases made your life miserable.
-You could not even get on the top four pages of Google’s result pages since they seemed to strong arm you out of the light.
+Think about this: The website that started with 10x more marketing dollars than you and dominated the market with purchased backlinks, outsourced articles, and cornered keywords and keywords phrases made your life miserable.
+You could not even get on the top four pages of Google’s result pages since they seemed to strong-arm you out of the light.
 After the updates, many of those sketchy sites disappeared, leaving room for small business owners who were doing things right to move into the spotlight.

 So, the websites that were using blackhat SEO tactics, sure they are upset about the change, but websites that were following the predictions and the warnings from SEOSiteCheckUp.com are now reaping the benefits of the change.

 All Google wanted was a happier and more effective user experience, so what is so wrong with that?
 Is that not what you want?
-If not, it should be, otherwise you risk being de-indexed, pushed to the last pages of the search results and losing traffic, status and revenue.
+If not, it should be, otherwise, you risk being de-indexed, pushed to the last pages of the search results, and losing traffic, status, and revenue.

 A lot of the information has been miscommunicated about the updates.
-Many SEO specialists started slamming the major search engine for making the drastic changes.
-But, there was plenty of warning that this could happen, including us telling you that quality was the right path, not quantity.
+Many SEO specialists started slamming the major search engine for making drastic changes.
+But, there was plenty of warning that this could happen, including us, telling you that quality was the right path, not quantity.
 Google’s guidelines have always been clearly stated, and they still are.
-So, if you have not been following them, or you are not even aware what they are, you better start reading and make the changes that are needed to keep up with the efforts of Google.
+So, if you have not been following them, or you are not even aware of what they are, you better start reading and make the changes that are needed to keep up with the efforts of Google.

 Can you do it?
 Yes, you can!

-Your visitors are your number one priority now, so start thinking about how you search, what you expect from the sites you visit and what information you need.
+Your visitors are your number one priority now, so start thinking about how you search, what you expect from the sites you visit, and what information you need.

 If you’d like to receive more tips on how to get your site ranking on page #1, go ahead and fill out the form below.
-We’ll send you all the latest news and Panda friendly SEO tips straight to your inbox.
+We’ll send you all the latest news and Panda-friendly SEO tips straight to your inbox.